SafeRoboticsLab/ECE346/ROS_Core/src/Labs/Lab1/README.md

 ### Task 6: Try Out On Mini Truck on the  Track! ###

 Read the information about your mini truck robot below (beware lots of reading).
-Afterwards, follow the instructions and test your goal-reaching controller on the mini truck **in F111** with the provided `lab1_truck.launch`. **Demo your robot (in-person or via video recording on the F111 track) to a lab TA.**
+Afterwards, follow the instructions and test your goal-reaching controller on the mini truck **in F111** with the provided `lab1_truck.launch`. **Demo your robot on the F111 track and record a video to upload to Canvas**.

 # Intro to Mini Truck!
 ![A hardware schematic of the robotic platform.](assets/schematic.png)